Personal Finance & Budget Tracker

-Manage your personal finances as you would a business, this is something I drill in my Finance 101 sessions.
-Would you manage a business, in the way you manage your personal finances?
+Get your personal finances 2021 ready and manage your personal finances as you would a business; this is something I drill in my Finance 101 sessions.
+Would you manage a business the way you manage your personal finances?
 If the answer is no, it's time to get organised!
 Our finance tracker is here to make your life easier by helping you to keep track of how you spend your money each month.
 Don't worry we've done all the complicated formulas, so that you don't have to.

-From the Income left after your expenses you can then decide how much you need to budget for your Essential purchases such as Food, Clothing & Footwear, Household items, we also recommend setting a Treat me budget of what you can afford to reward yourself for all of your hardwork (p.s set this amount wisely).
-We also recommend budgeting a small amount for Miscellaneous items which occur unexpectedly throughout the month.
-You can then allocate a total budget for each category and break your budget down weekly based on how you want to spend your budget.
+You can then allocate a total budget for each category and break your budget down weekly based on how you want to spend your money.
 Once you have inputted your allocated amount for each Category decide on an amount you want to commit to saving that month or investing.

 - All you need to do is rename the Income titles if you wish, to reflect your Income sources each month for example: Salary, Bonus, Benefits etc.

 - Rename the Expenses columns to reflect the bills you commit to each month Example: Rent, Mortgage, Council tax, Childcare, Insurance, Travel etc.